 - 1. Determine percent cover of habitat types throughout the sampling reach using the Stream Morphology Map (RD[16]) or rapid habitat assessment.
 See Appendix E for habitat and substrata sampling suggestions at NEON sites. - a.
 The habitat types chosen should be present during all sampling bouts. - b.
 All samples (5 in dominant habitat, 3 in secondary habitat) must be taken from the same habitat type on each sampling bout, unless a major event (i.e., a flood) causes significant changes to the stream channel. - c.
 Targeted habitat types: - i.
 Riffle - ii.
 Run - iii.
 Pool - iv.
 Step pool - d.
-Only sample habitat types that account for >20% of the reach throughout the year. - Determine dominant substratum type within the two habitats chosen (i.e., highest percent cover of habitat and/or where visible algal community is attached), based on Stream Morphology Maps (RD[10]) or rapid habitat assessment.
+Only sample habitat types that account for >20% of the reach throughout the year. - 2.
+Determine dominant substratum type within the two habitats chosen (i.e., highest percent cover of habitat and/or where visible algal community is attached), based on Stream Morphology Maps (RD[10]) or rapid habitat assessment. - a.

-- a.
 If there is only one clear habitat at the site, sample two different types of substrata using the sampling methods below (e.g., in a slow-moving run, take 5 epiphyton samples and 3 epipsammon samples). - b.
 If the same substratum type is sampled in both the dominant and secondary habitats (i.e., epiphytes in both runs and pools), then Sample IDs need to be adjusted accordingly.
 Use sample numbers 1-8 (i.e., 1-5 for dominant habitat and 6-8 for secondary habitat; SITE.DATE.sampleType.sampleNumber), see Table 12 for examples of sampleID generation. - c.
 Spread samples out along the reach.
-For example, if sampling riffle habitat, do not collect all samples for the same substratum in the same riffle, collect samples from 5 different riffles along the reach.
+For example, if sampling riffle habitat, do not collect all samples for the same substratum in the same riffle, collect samples from 5 different riffles along the reach. - d.
+If appropriate substrata are not available and samples cannot be collected, select "Sampling Impractical" in the mobile app to indicate the reason for collected fewer samples than expected.
+Reasons for selecting sampling impractical are usually related to water level (too high or dry conditions) or snow and ice.